American Pharoah: Background

 In 2015, Baffert noted American Pharoah's smooth and distinctively long stride: "I've never had a horse that moves or travels over the ground like he does."
 The horse also had a short tail during his two- and three-year-old seasons—it was apparently chewed off by another horse.
 It is theorized that Mr. Z, a fellow competitor and Zayat-bred colt, may have been the culprit; the pair were kept together in Florida as younger horses.
 Trainer Baffert had a more colorful theory: "I think he was in the pasture one day and there was a mountain lion chasing him—that was the closest he could get ..."

 American Pharoah's gentle demeanor is also distinctive, in that he appears fond of people and, particularly for a young racehorse, surprisingly calm around them.
 As Baffert explained, "Horses of his caliber are not that nice and sweet.
 They're just sort of tough.
 If I brought Bayern out here, you can't get near him, he's too aggressive.
 [American Pharoah]'s just so different than any horse I've ever had."
 He was not always so calm, described initially as "a little bit of a headcase", but Baffert explained that after his anxiety-ridden first race, people worked with him, schooling him in the track paddock for about two weeks, when "all the sudden he got really sweet and really mellow."
-That said, United States Vice President Mike Pence alleged that American Pharoah had bit him in 2018, after becoming a breeding stallion.
+That said, United States Vice President Mike Pence alleged that American Pharoah had bit him in 2018.
 However, a manager for American Pharoah's breeding company denied the allegation.